Armitage35/day2day/README.md

 Hi there!

-This is my first attempt at using the MEAN stack to create a todo app.
-In the end this will become a personal dashboard and will take the form of a progressive web app notably available from the Chrome Web Store for Chrome OS and for every chrome user.
+Day2Day is the next home page for people who are looking for a relaxing yet productive environment to start their day.

-Help and feedback is greatly apreciated as it is my first attempt at coding and as I don't really know what this app will really become.
+Help and feedback is greatly apreciated so don't hold back and get in touch at dev@day2dayapp.net.

 ---
-Link to Day2Day app: [here](https://armitage35.github.io/todoapp/client/index.html)
+Link to Day2Day app: [here](https://day2dayapp.net)

-Link to the GitHub project: [here](https://github.com/Armitage35/todoapp)
+Link to the GitHub project: [here](https://github.com/Armitage35/day2day)